 Deliver to Owner (Owner Designee) and All Parties Up-the-Chain

 In Florida, the preliminary notice to worn must be delivered to all parties up-the-chain from the party providing notice.
 This means the owner, and everybody in between the owner and the party providing notice.
 Additionally, Florida allows a property owner to designate a specific party to receive notice in addition to themselves.

 NTO is Usually Required

 Most parties, other than GCs who don't have any right to recover against their own bond, must provide a preliminary notice within the statutory time frame in order to retain the right to make a valid claim against the contractor's payment bond.

 No Notice Required from GCs

 On public jobs, any claims for non-payment are made against the general contractor's bond.
 Since GCs will not make a claim against their own bond for non-payment, they do not have bond claim rights, and have no preliminary notice requirement.

 Most Subs Must Send Notice

 When hired by someone other than the GC, subcontractors must send a Notice to Owner to protect their right to make a bond claim.
-Preliminary notice is required within earlier date of: (a) 45 days after first providing labor or materials; (b) 45 days when work begins on making specialty materials; (c) Before owner's final payment to prime contractor under its contract.
-Sub-Subs must serve notice before earlier date of: (a) 45 days after first commencing work or furnishing materials or (b) before final payment to sub hiring it.
+Preliminary notice is required within earliest date of: (a) 45 days after first providing labor or materials; (b) 45 days when work begins on making specialty materials; (c) Before customer receives final payment on their contract.

 Most Suppliers Must Send Notice

 You Cannot Send Notices Late

 When required, preliminary notice is mandatory and failure to send the notice timely may be fatal to the ability to make a bond claim.